 Cleaning Services at Trinity College: Trinity Facilities Services do not enter individual residence rooms for cleaning, and students are asked to bring their own bagged garbage to central locations for collection, and to attend to the basic cleaning requirements of their own residence spaces.
 Vacuum cleaners are available for students to borrow for short periods of time if desired, and students are encouraged to bring their own preferred additional cleaning supplies.

 Update on residence gym facilities: The Trinity College residence gym facility is subject to close at any time, dependent on public health guidance.
 If a closure is necessary, we will inform residents via email of its closure and subsequent reopening.
 Students may be able to access other gym facilities on the University of Toronto campus, such as the Athletic Centre and the Goldring Centre – please see their websites for up-to-date operations information.

 Trinity College is located in the heart of the downtown Toronto campus (St. George campus).
-Trinity College has two traditional-style residence buildings (Trinity College Residence and St. Hilda’s College Residence) with a combination of single, double and triple rooms.
-There are approximately 470 first-year and upper-year students living in residence, split between both buildings.
+Trinity College has two traditional-style residence buildings (Trinity College Residence and St. Hilda’s College Residence) with a combination of single, double, and triple rooms.
+There are approximately 470 first-year and upper-year student residence beds, split between both buildings.